johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

     > GET /customers

-    **Note:** You can do this in any number of ways -- via a browser, browsing to `localhost:3000/customers`, via something like [HttPie - my favorite](https://httpie.org/), or something like [Postman](https://www.postman.com/).
+    **Note:** You can do this in any number of ways --xxx-- via a browser, browsing to `localhost:3000/customers`, via something like [HttPie - my favorite](https://httpie.org/), or with a desktop program like [Postman](https://www.postman.com/).

 Keep an eye on the `nestMicroservice` app's console log.
-You should a line like:
+You should a line like the following, demonstrating that we've successfully passed the FayeContext data to the handler:
 > [AppController] Faye Context: {"args":["/get-customers"]}"

 ### Deserialization Options

-The transporter main (`Server`) class has hooks for serialization and deserialization of broker messages.
+The transporter main class (`Server`) has hooks for serialization and deserialization of broker messages.
 I cover this topic extensively [in this article](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-3-4m20).
-The main use case is for translating between non-Nest (i.e., external) message formats and the internal Nest microservice transporter message protocol.
-One thing we need to do to fully enable custom deserialization (i.e., let users hook their own custom deserializer class) with our custom transporter is fully implement the call to the `Deserializer#deserialize`.
-Here's the interface:
+The main use case is for translating between non-Nest (i.e., external) message formats and the internal [Nest microservice transporter message protocol](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-2-3hgd).
+One thing we need to do to fully enable custom deserialization (i.e., let users hook their own custom deserializer class) with our custom transporter is fully implement the call to the `Deserializer#deserialize()` method.
+Here's its interface:

 ```typescript
 export interface Deserializer<TInput = any, TOutput = any> {